 The best resource to help you decide if you qualify for a HDHP would be your insurance provider or Human Resources Department.
-If you determine that a High-Deductible Healthcare Plan is a good option for you, we are happy to help you set up your HSA to partner with it.
+If you determine that it is a good option for you, we are happy to help you set up your HSA to partner with your High-Deductible Healthcare Plan. .
 View Contribution Limits and Current Interest Rates and Annual Percentage Yield (APY).

-HSA funds roll over from year to year and always belong to you and your interest grows tax deferred.
+HSA funds roll over from year to year and always belong to you, your interest also grows tax deferred.
 Funds can be used for qualified medical expenses and at the age of 65 may be withdrawn penalty-free.

 An HSA is meant to act as a reimbursement account.
 It is a best practice, unless you are sure your insurance will not cover all or part of a charge, to pay for services through a different account initially and wait for all related charges to be submitted through your insurance.
 After a service has been submitted through insurance for billing, you can then transfer money out of the HSA to cover any costs not covered by the insurance.
 This practice prevents refunds from then being deposited back into your HSA and potentially creating an excess contribution situation.